 Toppings for Ice Cream Pie

-I went kind of plain for this recipe, but the sky is truly the limits on toppings for your ice cream pie.
-Here is just a bit of what you might consider adding to top your pie.
+I went plain for this recipe, but the sky is the limit on toppings for your ice cream pie.
+Here is some of what you might consider adding to top your pie.

 - Caramel, Hot Fudge, Chocolate, etc.